EPCCed/2020-12-14-archer2-developers-online/index.md

 > You should have used remote HPC facilities before.
 In particular, you should be happy with connecting
 > using SSH, know what a batch scheduling system is and be familiar with using the Linux command line.
 > You should also be happy editing plain text files in a remote terminal (or, alternatively, editing them
 > on your local system and copying them to the remote HPC system using `scp`).
+Finally, you should be
+> comfortable with compiling parallel HPC source code that uses MPI and OpenMP.
 {: .prereq}

 <hr/>